perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ## "It's a dirty free [hook] for all" - Ke$ha, Take It Off

-If the GOT is full of function pointers that get used everytime the binary calls a libc function, why didn't we just overwrite that to get `system("/bin/sh")`?
-There's [full RELRO](https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html) so we can't overwrite the GOT, which contains the addresses of dynamically linked library functions.
+If the GOT is full of function pointers that get used every time the binary calls a libc function, why didn't we just overwrite that to get `system("/bin/sh")`?
+There's [full RELRO](https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html) so we can't overwrite the GOT, which contains the addresses of dynamically linked library functions, because it is read-only.
 But what we can do is overwrite the `__free_hook` in glibc.

 The GNU C Library (glibc) very kindly provides the ability to override the address of malloc(), free() and several other malloc functions.
 Paraphrased from the [man page](http://man7.org/linux/man-pages/man3/malloc_hook.3.html) :